-There's not a lot out there in terms of the smartwatch market, which is why Samsung is putting so much effort into becoming a leader before Apple joins the fray.
+When the Gear 2 launched there wasn't a lot out there in terms of the smartwatch market, which is why Samsung has put so much effort into becoming a leader before Apple joins the fray.

 Sony Smartwatch 2